 Make the best Lemon Jam at home with this super easy recipe.
 You need 3 simple ingredients only: lemons, water and sugar.
 No pectin here.
 Fill your crepes or top your cakes and tarts with it.

 This jam has a zesty, refreshing and a little tangy flavor, so it’s good for warm spring days!
-You can either have it at breakfast, spread it on biscuits or use it as a topping on lemon bread.
-I have another plan with it though.
-I’m going to make lemon jam thumbprint cookies and fill them with it very soon!
+You can either have it at breakfast, spread it on biscuits or use it as a topping on your cakes.

 Don’t you think even the name of this recipe sounds so tempting?
 I know it’s not the jam season yet, we mostly make it at the end of Summer or in September here in Turkey.
 So why did I make this lemon jam last night?
 Why am I that crazy to make it at night?
 Did I tell you that I forget about time concept when it comes to cooking?